Vibranium-Data/RESCO/resco_examples/sao_paulo.md

 }
 ```

-**Grid Stability Status as Conditions**
+**Grid Stability Status**

-We can model grid supply and grid demand as Measurements, using these measurements for grid supply and grid demand, we can generate an Indicator that reports whether the grid's supply and demand are balanced, which informs us about grid stability.
+We can model grid supply and grid demand as Measurements.

 ```json
 {